Woman’s Biggest Husband Is The Moon

 “Then you will die the death of a man who has left himself behind.”
 He throws us down the white feather and shoots at us several times with a discarded Fanta bottle.

-Feeling the heat, Ray begins squeezing his eyes.
+Ray begins squeezing his eyes.
 “The first thing kids hear about sex is rape in schools.
 Used to be paedophiles, now it’s arm-twist this and chloroform that.
 Consent is doing their heads in.”

 “It’s about teaching boys that girls are passive.
 So you mention sex when you want to enfeeble them.”
 Colin adds.